Chia-Network/chia-docs/docs/rpc-reference/offers.md

 <details>
 <summary>Example 4: Offer in time window</summary>

+**Per the above note, this example will create a valid Offer, but the reference wallet currently (as of 2.1.0) will not be able to read it.**

 In this example, we will offer 12.345 CATs (`Launcher ID: 91aa...004r`) in exchange for 1 TXCH (`Wallet ID: 1`).
 The offer will not be valid until UNIX timestamp `1700000000`, and it will expire after timestamp `1705000000`:

 ```bash